Primaelq/Mapping-Robot/README.md

 - 3 Ultrasonics sensors.
 - 3 Infrared sensors.
 - Bluetooth receiver/transmitter.
-- 2 Gear Motors, 2 Wheels.
+- 2 DC Motors, 2 Wheels.

 During this project we will be making:
 - An android app that will allowed the user to setup the robot and receive some informations.
 This informations will   be used to create a map of the robot environment.